Active-pixel sensor: Active-pixel sensor

 The active-pixel sensor consists of active pixels, each containing one or more MOSFET amplifiers which convert the photo-generated charge to a voltage, amplify the signal voltage, and reduce noise.
-The concept of an active-pixel device was proposed by Peter Noble in 1968.
+The concept of an active-pixel device was proposed by Peter Noble in 1966 which was published in 1967 at a conference in England, April 1967.
 He created sensor arrays with active MOS readout amplifiers per pixel, in essentially the modern three-transistor configuration: the buried photodiode-structure, selection transistor and MOS amplifier.

 The MOS active-pixel concept was implemented as the charge modulation device (CMD) by Olympus in Japan during the mid-1980s.
 This was enabled by advances in MOSFET semiconductor device fabrication, with MOSFET scaling reaching smaller micron and then sub-micron levels during the 1980s to early 1990s.
 The first MOS APS was fabricated by Tsutomu Nakamura's team at Olympus in 1985.
 The term active pixel sensor (APS) was coined by Nakamura while working on the CMD active-pixel sensor at Olympus.
 The CMD imager had a vertical APS structure, which increases fill-factor (or reduces pixel size) by storing the signal charge under an output NMOS transistor.
 Other Japanese semiconductor companies soon followed with their own active pixel sensors during the late 1980s to early 1990s.
 Between 1988 and 1991, Toshiba developed the "double-gate floating surface transistor" sensor, which had a lateral APS structure, with each pixel containing a buried-channel MOS photogate and a PMOS output amplifier.
 Between 1989 and 1992, Canon developed the base-stored image sensor (BASIS), which used a vertical APS structure similar to the Olympus sensor, but with bipolar transistors rather than MOSFETs.

 In the early 1990s, American companies began developing practical MOS active pixel sensors.
 In 1991, Texas Instruments developed the bulk CMD (BCMD) sensor, which was fabricated at the company's Japanese branch and had a vertical APS structure similar to the Olympus CMD sensor, but was more complex and used PMOS rather than NMOS transistors.